tvdboom/ATOM/docs_sources/api/plots/plot_probabilities.md

 </blockquote>
 <strong>target: int or str, optional (default=1)</strong>
 <blockquote>
-Probability of being that category in the target column as index or name.
+Probability of being that class in the target column as index or name.
  Only for multiclass classification tasks.
 </blockquote>
 <strong>title: str or None, optional (default=None)</strong>